Western Alliance Bancorporation

-Western Alliance Bancorporation is a regional bank holding company headquartered in Phoenix, Arizona.
-It is on the list of largest banks in the United States and is ranked 13th on the Forbes list of America's Best Banks.
+Western Alliance Bancorporation is a regional bank holding company headquartered in Phoenix.
+It is on the list of largest banks in the United States and is ranked 97th on the Forbes list of America's Best Banks.

 The company's banking subsidiaries include Alliance Association Bank, a commercial bank specializing in homeowner associations in Arizona; Alliance Bank of Arizona, a retail bank; Bank of Nevada, a retail bank in Clark County, Nevada; Bridge Bank, a commercial bank in the San Francisco Bay Area with loan production offices in nine states; First Independent Bank, a retail bank in western Nevada, and Torrey Pines Bank, a retail bank in Southern California.
 Western Alliance also owns AmeriHome Mortgage, a mortgage loan company.

 History

 The bank was founded in 1994 in Las Vegas, Nevada.

 In 2010, it moved its headquarters to Phoenix, Arizona.

+In October 2012, it acquired Western Liberty Bancorp for $55 million.

 In April 2021, the company acquired AmeriHome for $1.22 billion.

-March 2023 United States Bank Failures

-During the March 2023 United States bank failures, Western Alliance Bancorporation share price fell 82% before trading was halted.
+During the 2023 United States banking crisis, the company's share price fell due its exposure to the technology sector and its amount of uninsured deposits; however, the share price rallied to new highs quickly.